Exploring the Maze of Multilingual Modeling

 The performance of each model in different languages, along with their respective language families and resource sizes, is depicted in Figure \ref{figure:lang-model}.
 This comprehensive visualization provides a clear overview of how each model performs across various languages and highlights the relationship between language characteristics and model performance.

-To gain deeper insights into the decision-making process of each model, Figures \ref{figure:tree-mbert}, \ref{figure:tree-xlmr}, and \ref{figure:tree-gpt3} present the complete decision trees for \texttt{mBERT}, \texttt{XLM-R}, and \texttt{GPT-3}, respectively.
+To gain deeper insights into the decision-making process of each model, Figures \ref{figure:tree-mbert} and \ref{figure:tree-xlmr} present the complete decision trees for \texttt{mBERT} and \texttt{XLM-R}, respectively.
 These decision trees provide a detailed representation of the factors influencing the models' predictions, offering a comprehensive view of the underlying mechanisms employed by each model.